Blink Cameras Review

 - Free cloud storage – Keep hundreds of clips stored up to a year with no monthly fees or service contract required.

-- Works with Alexa – View live streams, motion clips, or arm and disarm your system through select Alexa-enabled devices.
+- Works with Alexa – View live streams, motion clips, arm and disarm your system, and set up smart reorders for batteries through select...

 Blink indoor camera system: This model is only used for indoors, and does not have the two-way talk function.
 One camera costs $79.99.
 Just like the Blink XT2 model, the more you purchase at once the better deal you’ll get.
 For a two-pack, you’ll pay $139.99, for three $189.99, and for five $279.99.
 (All prices are accurate as of Feb 10, 2020)